Analyzing Differentiable Fuzzy Logic Operators: Results

 \subsubsection{Implications}

-In Table \ref{table:mnist_S-implication_experiments}, we compare different fuzzy implications, keeping the conjunction operator fixed to the Yager t-norm with $p=2$, the aggregator to the log-product and the \dfl weight to 10.
-Again, the Reichenbach implication and the \luk\ implication work well, both having an accuracy around 97\%.
-The Kleene Dienes and the Yager S- and R- implications surpass the baseline as well.
+In Table \ref{table:implications}, we compare different fuzzy implications on the \pred{same} problem.
+The Reichenbach implication and Yager S-implication work well, both having an accuracy around 97\%.
+The Kleene Dienes and Yager R-implications surpass the baseline as well.
+In these experiments, the sigmoidal-Reichenbach implication, which we run with $s=9$ and $b=-\frac{1}{2}$ performs as well as the normal Reichenbach implication.
+However, we find in \ref{sec:mnist_rcsigmoidal} that with the SGD algorithm, this implication outperforms the Reichenbach implication, reaching 97.3 accuracy.

-The Gödel implication and Goguen implication have worse performance than the supervised baseline.
-While the derivatives of $I_{LK}$ and $I_G$ only differ in that $I_G$ disables the derivatives with respect to negated antecedent, $I_{LK}$ performs among the best but $I_G$ performs among the worst, suggesting that the derivatives with respect to the negated antecedent are required to successfully applying \dfl.
-The Fodor implication is comparable in performance to the Kleene Dienes implication, which is not surprising as they are equal for all $a > c$.
+As argued in Sections \ref{sec:godel_implications} and \ref{sec:prod-implication} , the Gödel implication and Goguen implication have worse performance than the supervised baseline by making many incorrect modus ponens inferences.
+While the derivatives of $I_{LK}$ and $I_G$ only differ in that $I_G$ disables the derivatives with respect to negated antecedent, $I_{LK}$ performs among the better while $I_G$ is the worst test implication, suggesting that the derivatives with respect to the negated antecedent are required to successfully applying \dfl.
+Note that S-implications tend to perform better than R-implications, in particular for the Gödel t-norm and the product t-norm.
+This could be because they inherently balance derivatives with respect to the consequent and negated antecedent by being contrapositive differentiable symmetric.